-- A. An accessory structure such as an awning, cabana, storage cabinet, carport, windbreak and porch which has a floor exceeding twenty-five square (25) feet and has an opaque top or roof shall, for purposes of all separation requirements, shall be considered to be part of the manufactured home. - B. Minimum lot sizes shall not be less than five thousand (5,000) square feet. - C. Accessory buildings shall be a recommended distance of three (3) feet from any property line.
+- A. Manufactured homes shall be separated from each other and from other buildings and structures.
+All homes must be a minimum of fifteen (15) feet from any property line.
+Manufactured homes placed end-to-end must have a minimum clearance of at least ten (10) feet. - B. An accessory structure such as an awning, cabana, storage cabinet, carport, windbreak and porch which has a floor exceeding twenty-five square (25) feet and has an opaque top or roof shall, for purposes of all separation requirements, shall be considered to be part of the manufactured home. - C. Minimum lot sizes shall not be less than five thousand (5,000) square feet. - D. Accessory buildings shall be a recommended distance of three (3) feet from any property line.
 No accessory building shall be located in any front yard.